cyberwillis/envs/scripts/README.md

-Here is a collection of scripts to launch and build resources inside the containers
+Scripts to build container images or libraries and frameworks